halfzebra/create-elm-app/template/README.md

 Only files inside the `public` folder will be accessible by `%PUBLIC_URL%` prefix.
 If you need to use a file from `src` or `node_modules`, you’ll have to copy it there to explicitly specify your intention to make this file a part of the build.

-When you run `elm-app build`, Create Elm App will substitute `%PUBLIC_URL%` with a correct absolute path so your project works even if you use client-side routing or host it at a non-root URL.
+When you run `elm-app build`, Create Elm App will substitute `%PUBLIC_URL%` with a correct absolute path, so your project works even if you use client-side routing or host it at a non-root URL.

 In Elm code, you can use `%PUBLIC_URL%` for similar purposes: